ilvieira/deep-q-networks/README.md

  - 0.4.2 - Changed the name if the class AtariDNQEnv to the intended name AtariDQNEnv
  - 0.4.3 - Added evaluation episodes, like in the original deep mind article.
 The best performing agent is saved.
  - 0.4.4 - Fixed bug from the previous version.
+ - 0.4.5 - The number of eval episodes and time between eval stages can now be manually set for DQN and DoubleDQN with atari games.